Most Thrilling Rides & Attractions at Universal

 Thrill level: 6.5/10

-One of the most immersive rides ever created, guests travel through the Wizarding world and meet Hogwarts before embarking on an adventure through the world.
+One of the most immersive rides ever created.
+Guests travel through the Wizarding World and encounter Hogwarts before embarking on an adventure.

 Thrill level: 5.5/10